World history (field): Rankean historical positivism

-The roots of historiography in the 19th century are bound up with the concept that history written with a strong connection to the primary sources could be integrated with "the big picture", i.e. to a general, universal history.
+The roots of historiography in the 19th century are bound up with the concept that history written with a strong connection to the primary sources could be integrated with "the big picture", i.e., to a general, universal history.
 For example, Leopold von Ranke, probably the pre-eminent historian of the 19th century, founder of Rankean historical positivism, the classic mode of historiography that now stands against postmodernism, attempted to write a Universal History at the close of his career.
-The works of world historians Oswald Spengler and Arnold J. Toynbee are examples of attempts to integrate primary source-based history and Universal History.
+The works of world historians Oswald Spengler and Arnold J. Toynbee exemplify attempts to integrate primary source-based history and Universal History.
 Spengler's work is more general; Toynbee created a theory that would allow the study of "civilizations" to proceed with integration of source-based history writing and Universal History writing.
 Both writers attempted to incorporate teleological theories into general presentations of the history.
-Toynbee found as the telos (goal) of universal history the emergence of a single World State.
+Toynbee found the telos (goal) of universal history to be the emergence of a single World State.